Ankur02Sarkar/jobsforce-backend/docs/ai-features.md

 The AI features are implemented using:

-1. **OpenAI API**: Utilizes GPT-4o to analyze code, generate optimizations, and create test cases
+1. **OpenAI API**: Utilizes multiple AI models for different types of analysis
 2. **Database Integration**: Stores analysis results for future reference
 3. **JWT Authentication**: All AI endpoints are protected and require authentication